 by Maria Shriver, illustrated by Sandra Speidel (Ages 6-9)

-Kate has always adored her grandpa’s storytelling, but lately he’s been repeating the same stories again and again.
+Kate has always adored her grandpa’s storytelling, but lately he has been repeating the same stories again and again.
 One day, he even forgets Kate’s name.
-Her mother’s explanation open Kate’s eyes to what so many of the elderly must confront: Alzheimer’s disease and other forms of memory loss.
-A little word-heavy, but the book shows how children might talk about their grandparents’ dementia with other children.
+Her mother’s explanation opens Kate’s eyes to what so many of the elderly must confront: Alzheimer’s disease and other forms of memory loss.
+A little word-heavy, this book shows how children might talk about their grandparents’ dementia with other children.

 By Christine Honders (Ages 7-10)

 Why doesn’t grandma remember my name?
-Why did grandpa have to move into a care home?
-This book will help young readers understand what Alzheimer’s disease is and provide them with healthy coping strategies.
+Why does grandpa have to move into a care home?
+This book will help young readers understand what Alzheimer’s disease is and provides them with healthy coping strategies.

 by Betina Birkjær, illustrated by Anna Margrethe Kjærgaard, translated from Danish by Sinéad Quirke Køngerskov (Ages 7-10)